Comcast revenue rises as it adds video, internet customers

-(Reuters) - Comcast Corp, the largest U.S. cable operator, posted fourth-quarter revenue that marginally beat estimates as the company added new video and high-speed internet customers.
+Feb 24 (Reuters) - Comcast Corp, the largest U.S. cable operator, posted higher fourth-quarter revenue as it added new video and high-speed internet customers.

-The owner of media and entertainment company NBCUniversal also increased its stock buyback program to $10 billion, of which it earmarked $4.25 billion for 2015, and raised its annual dividend to $1.00 per share from 90 cents.
+The owner of NBC Universal also increased its stock buyback program to $10 billion, of which it earmarked $4.25 billion for 2015, and raised its annual dividend to $1.00 per share from 90 cents.

 Comcast, which is awaiting approval from U.S. regulators for its $45 billion acquisition of Time Warner Cable, said on Tuesday total revenue rose 4.8 percent to $17.73 billion in the quarter ended December.